 An extensive immunohistochemistry section is available, providing prognostic and diagnostic information to pathologists and clinicians.

-A molecular biology service is offered to aid in the diagnosis of lymphoproliferative disorders utilising PCR (Polymerase Chain Reaction) for IgH and TCR gene reaarangments translocation plus FISH (Fluorescence In-Situ Hybridisation) based assays including Bcl2 break apart, Bcl6 break apart, Cyclin D1 break apart, Malt1 break apart, Myc break apart and IgH break apart.
+A molecular biology service is offered to aid in the diagnosis of lymphoproliferative disorders using FISH (Fluorescence In-Situ Hybridisation) based assays including Bcl2 break apart, Bcl6 break apart, Cyclin D1 break apart, Malt1 break apart, Myc break apart and IgH break apart.

 A HER2 testing service.
 We perform over 2000 HER2 Immunohistochemistry and 800 FISH tests per year using FDA approved assays.
 All testing is performed in accordance with National Guidelines.
 We are actively involved in monitoring and auditing all aspects of the HER2 service to best meet the need of our users.
 For further information please contact Dr Jane Starcynski 0121 424 2705.
 The turnaround time for HER2 immunohistochemistry is 14 days.
 Request forms are available from 0120 424 2705.
 Ref HER2 Service Details

-The department also houses a modern autopsy suit at the Heartlands site and quiet viewing room facilities for families and friends of deceased patients at both Heartlands, Solihull and Good Hope sites.
+The Department also houses a modern autopsy suit at the Heartlands site and quiet viewing room facilities for families and friends of deceased patients at both Heartlands, Solihull and Good Hope sites.
+Please note that covid related restrictions to viewings are currently in place and these are only arranged in exceptional circumstances currently.
+Please call the Mortuary at the appropriate site for advice.

 Outside routine working hours a Consultant Pathologist can be contacted in case of emergency via the switchboard 0121 424 2000.